 Rajasthan with its gracious hospitality, a plethora of striking forts and palaces, colourful markets and fantastic stay options makes for an easy introduction to India.
 There is a good reason why visitors prefer to visit Rajasthan on their first trip to India.
 There are so many amazing places to visit in Rajasthan that freezing a Rajasthan Itinerary is no mean task!
 There are some Rajasthan Itineraries for 5 days and 7 days to help you finalise your trip.
-You can extend them to even 10-14 days towards the end of this post to help you in finalising Rajasthan destinations to visit.
+You can extend them to even 10-14 days towards the end of this post to help you finalise your travel.

 Rajasthan – India’s largest state by area – is located on the northwestern side of the country.
 It is my home state and I may be a bit biased.
 But the Rajasthan destinations, architectural points of interest, local life, good road and rail network all go a long way towards a memorable holiday for anyone.

 Your Rajasthan itinerary would involve one or more of the large cities – Jaipur, Udaipur and Jodhpur.
 But I urge you to combine these with some of the smaller destinations in Rajasthan.
 There are several to explore: Jaisalmer, Mandawa, Bikaner and Ranthambore – to name a few.

 Jaipur ‘The Pink City’

 The capital city of Rajasthan is on most travellers’ first-time trip to India, also the ones who are doing the Golden Triangle route – Delhi, Agra and Jaipur.
 This beautiful city got the name of ‘Pink City’ since most of the government buildings and old markets are painted a pleasing shade of pink!

 The City Palace, Hawa Mahal (Palace of Wind), Jantar Mantar (a UNESCO World Heritage site) and Jal Mahal are the top attractions to visit in Jaipur.
 Amer palace, located on hills about 11 km from Jaipur makes for a fabulous day trip from the city.
 This rich ornate palace surrounded by large, imposing fort walls is another UNESCO heritage site.
 Another impressive fort on the ridge of Aravalli hills is Nahargarh Fort.
 A trip here late evening offers glittering view of the city lights.
 There are many places to visit in Jaipur.